Business Schools in Nebraska

 Nebraska is mostly very affordable for business school, but with a couple of exceptions.
-The overall average tuition for our 9 schools is a little over $14,000, but this is somewhat deceptive: two schools are well above this figure (Concordia University – Nebraska at $28,500 and Creighton University at $37,600) while one is close to the average (York College at $17,700) and the other 6 are all under $9,000.
+The overall average tuition for our 9 schools is a little over $14,000, but this is somewhat deceptive: two schools are well above this figure (Concordia University – Nebraska at $28,500 and Creighton University at $37,600).
+Simultaneously, one is close to the average (York College at $17,700), and the other 6 are all under $9,000.
 Thus, if you are on a budget, you should have no problem finding a good match in the state.
 Average financial aid is a generous $9,800, though obviously this also is brought higher by figures from the more expensive colleges.

 The table below shows you all the important data you need about undergraduate business schools in Nebraska, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.

 |University of Nebraska at Omaha||Omaha||$7,204||$7,970||86%||45%|

 Job Outlook for Business School Graduates in Nebraska

 From 2016 to 2026, the Bureau of Labor Statistics (BLS) data predicts total growth of at least 5% in 32 of 37 business and management occupations across the US.
 The highest growth will be for market analysts and marketing specialists, at 22.8% over ten years, with financial managers coming in second at 18.7%.